Understanding General Intercessions for Daily Mass

 Option 2

-Optional:For our sick, bereaved, etc., special projects or events.Lord, hear our prayer.
+Optional:For our sick, bereaved, and all who have asked for our prayers.Lord, hear our prayer.

-That N. and all who have died may share in the eternal joy that St. Katharine now enjoys, let us pray to the Lord.Lord, hear our prayer.
+For N. and all the faithful departed, let us pray to the Lord.Lord, hear our prayer.

 Variations if Optional Memorial is not celebrated